SardineFish/sar-push-service/docs/notify.md

 }
 ```

-Only the user having a service profile of the *Email Notify Service* have permission to request these API.
-Request without permission will always get error response with status code `403`.
+Only the user with an *Email Notify Service* profile can be accessible to request these API, otherwise will result in a `403` response with error message.

 ## Send a email notification.
 `POST /notify/queue`